Squirrelcoding/mailCaptcha/README.md

 # mailCaptcha
 mailCaptcha is a Nodejs library that helps people by using a captcha.
+It is very easy to use!
+Sadly it is not an NPM package because it simply does not work.
+It raisess many, many errors

 # how it works
 So basically it uses Nodemailer and a random number generator to send a random 6 digit code to the user. **No, it does not send your passwords and account data to me!, *feel free to inspect the code!***